Lerri-Cofannos/birdie-test-lorne/README.md

 the code is fairly straightforward.
 The timeline design didn't cooperate, so the line doesn't go through all the dots...
 I must be missing a point here.
+Last but not least, I tried deploying the website using Heroku -- the first time for me not using a docker to deploy--, but the frontend didn't load properly so I tried on Netlify, but I couldn't resolve the cors policy issue on my own.

 # Techs